-1. LOG IN to Renew: You will need to log into the Members Section of the ATRA website: www.alberta-tr.ca.
+- 1. LOG IN to Renew: You will need to log into the Members Section of the ATRA website: www.alberta-tr.ca. - a.

-a.
 Log in Hints: Your username is the one you provided ATRA with your application or most recent renewal.
 The way you type in your username is important.
-The format is "firstname.surname" all in lowercase.
-Example: jane.brown.
+The format is "firstname.surname" all in lower case.
+Example: jane.brown. - b.

-b.
 Your password is your ATRA membership number.
 Example: 16-1234.
-Please check your most recent ATRA membership certificate to retrieve your membership number.

-2. If you are a current ATRA member and are having difficulty locating your membership number or logging into the Member Section, please contact support@alberta-tr.ca.
-We are happy to assist you and will resolve the issue for you.

-3. Have your payment ready to pay your membership fees in full.
-ATRA accepts online payment options with your Visa, Mastercard or PayPal account.

-4. Be prepared to update information your personal information if applicable.
+Please check your most recent ATRA Membership certificate to retrieve your membership number. - 2.
+If you are having difficulty logging into the Member Section, please contact support@alberta-tr.ca.
+We are happy to assist you and will resolve the issue for you. - 3.
+Have your payment ready to pay your membership fees in full.
+ATRA accepts online payment options with your Visa, Mastercard or PayPal account. - 4.
+Be prepared to update information your personal information if applicable.